 - Mandatory annual protected species workshops for all longline vessel owners and operators.

-Off the West Coast, commercial fishermen harvested more than 2.6 million pounds of albacore in 2010.
-Albacore accounted for 99.7 percent of the total tuna catch off the West Coast.
+Off the West Coast, commercial fishermen harvested more than 30 million pounds of albacore in 2012.
 The majority is landed in Washington and Oregon.

-Nearly 8.6 million pounds of albacore were landed in American Samoa in 2010.
-In Hawaii, commercial fishermen harvested more than 900,000 pounds of albacore in 2010.
+More than 7 million pounds of albacore were landed in American Samoa in 2012.
+In Hawaii, commercial fishermen harvested more than 2 million pounds of albacore in 2012.

-Albacore fisheries are highly valuable – in 2010, total harvest off the West Coast was worth over $29.5 million.
+Albacore fisheries are highly valuable – in 2012, the total harvest off the West Coast (including California, Oregon and Washington) was worth more than $45 million.
 Both foreign and domestic demand for albacore products is high.
 Many fishermen, particularly off Oregon, are marketing their catches to the public directly from their boats to improve the value of their albacore.

 Most American Samoa catch is canned locally.
 Hawaii albacore is mostly sold fresh.